amadeuio/fruits-store/README.md

 Located in `src`:

-- `components`: React components and its CSS modules
+- `components`: React components and their CSS modules
 - `data`: Storage of initial data and its type definitions
 - `utils`: Utility functions used multiple times throughout the app
 - `css`: Global CSS styles